 Olympus has admitted using part of that fee, which Thomson Reuters data shows was the world's most generous advisory fee, to disguise the recognition of some long-standing losses.
 Reuters has been unable to reach Nakagawa or Sagawa for comment.
 Olympus has said it does not know of their whereabouts.

 The Bermuda investments involved hundreds of millions of dollars, according to a document provided by the ex-PaineWebber source that details the value of Olympus's fund investments as of March 1994 and March 1995.

-The Nikkei newspaper has said the Olympus concealment could have exceeded 130 billion yen (1.06 billion pounds) at its peak.
+The Nikkei newspaper has said the Olympus concealment could have exceeded 130 billion yen ($1.68 billion) at its peak.

 The Bermuda schemes usually involved Olympus investing in an Olympia Capital fund in the final days of Olympus's financial year, the banker source said.
 The fund typically returned a 33 percent dividend, which was deducted from the fund just before Olympus closed its books, he added.

 Olympus booked the investment at cost and took the dividend as a profit, the banker said.
 In this way, he said, it could use the contrived investment profit to offset the recognition of some older investment losses.